IuliiaKonovalova/school_app/README.md

 - [GitHub](https://github.com/) for giving the idea of the project's design.
 - [Django](https://www.djangoproject.com/) for the framework.
+- [Render](https://render.com/): for the free hosting of the website.
+- [ElephantSQL](https://www.elephantsql.com/): for the free hosting of the database.
 - [BGJar](https://www.bgjar.com/): for the free access to the background images build tool.
 - [Font awesome](https://fontawesome.com/): for the free access to icons.
 - [Heroku](https://www.heroku.com/): for the free hosting of the website.